thoughtram/blog/_posts/2016-07-27-custom-form-controls-in-angular-2.md

 Implementing the interface is only half of the story.
 As we know, interfaces don't exist in ES5, which means once the code is transpiled, that information is gone.
 So after all, it happens that our component implements the interface, but we still need to make Angular pick it up as such.

-In our article on [multi-providers in Angular 2](/angular2/2015/11/23/multi-providers-in-angular-2.html) we learned that there are some DI tokens that Angular uses to inject multiple values, to do certain things with them.
+In our article on [multi-providers in Angular](/angular2/2015/11/23/multi-providers-in-angular-2.html) we learned that there are some DI tokens that Angular uses to inject multiple values, to do certain things with them.
 For example there's the `NG_VALIDATORS` token that gives Angular all registered validators on a form control, and we can add our own validators to it.

 In order to get hold of a `ControlValueAccessor` for a form control, Angular internaly injects all values that are registered on the `NG_VALUE_ACCESSOR` token.
 So all we need to do is to extend the multi-provider for `NG_VALUE_ACCESSOR` with our own value accessor instance (which is our component).